-Acceptance of papers filed in patent applications and reexamination proceedings by registered attorneys and agents upon a representation that the attorney or agent is authorized to act in a representative capacity is for the purpose of facilitating responses on behalf of applicants in patent applications, and, further, to obviate the need for filing powers of attorney or authorizations of agent in individual applications or patents when there has been a change in composition of law firms or corporate patent staffs.
+Acceptance of papers filed in patent applications and reexamination proceedings by registered attorneys and agents upon a representation that the attorney or agent is authorized to act in a representative capacity is for the purpose of facilitating responses on behalf of applicants in patent applications, and, further, to obviate the need for filing powers of attorney or authorization of agent in individual applications or patents when there has been a change in composition of law firms or corporate patent staffs.
 Interviews with a registered attorney or agent not of record will, in view of 35 U.S.C.
-122, be conducted only on the basis of information and files supplied by the attorney or agent. >A person acting in a representative capacity may not sign a power of attorney or a document granting access to an application.<
+122, be conducted only on the basis of information and files supplied by the attorney or agent.

 Usually a power of attorney is made a part of the application oath or declaration.
-In order that this power may be valid, the attorney or agent appointed must be registered. >A power of attorney or authorization given to a registered Canadian patent agent, to be valid, must be given by the applicants, all of whom are located in Canada.
-See 37 CFR 10.6(c).<
+In order that this power may be valid, the attorney or agent appointed must be registered.